-- Digital Webmaster to oversee and coordinate all technological aspects, including website development, SEO, Google Adwords, and the integration of separate tools and systems (such as CRM and marketing automation software).
+- Digital Webmaster to oversee and coordinate all technological aspects including website development, SEO, Google Ads, etc. and the integration of separate tools and systems (such as CRM and marketing automation software).

-- General Marketing Project Manager to create specific campaigns and sales support activities (such as webinars and lead nurturing activities), and project manage them to completion.
-This person could also be in charge of organizing, consolidating and monitoring metrics and analytics for all stakeholders so that everyone on the team is prepared to tell “the story” for return on investment.
+- General Marketing Project Manager to create specific campaigns and sales support activities (such as webinars and lead nurturing campaigns), and project manage them to completion.
+This person could also organize, consolidate, and monitor metrics and analytics for stakeholders.

 - Events Manager.
 Depending on how important events and conferences are in your marketing mix, you may need someone dedicated solely to events.

-This is just one way to look at it and there is no one right or wrong, and you will likely need some outsourced help to build the infrastructure.
-But this is why the strategy/plan must come first—you should decide the staffing model based on the confirmed plan and priorities and assess where various skills crossover and/or where you’d want to outsource or hire someone.
+This is just one way to look at it and there is no one right or wrong.
+Plus, you will likely need some outsourced help to build the infrastructure.
+But this is why the strategy/plan must come first—you should decide the staffing model based on the confirmed plan and priorities, and assess where various skills crossover or where you’d want to outsource or hire someone.

 We’ve decided to up our game as it relates to social media.
 Now what?

-The point is to be careful not to think of social media in a silo—it should be part of a larger strategy and many times the workload can be shared among various team members or outsourced.
+Don’t think of social media in isolation—it should be part of a larger strategy and many times the workload can be shared among various team members or outsourced.

 We’ve decided to allocate 10% of the budget to creative design to ensure we stand out visually.

-Bottom Line: Are you seeing a theme here?
+Are you seeing a theme here?
 The answers come back to “It depends on what the strategy and roadmap looks like”.
-Decide your strategy and plan first; then go back and analyze the best staffing model based on that work that needs to get done and the skills that are needed.
+Decide that first, then analyze the best staffing model based on that work that needs to get done and the skills that are needed.
 There are many consultants that can help if this is not your area of expertise.